Technology-for-the-Poorest-Billion/2024-IMMI/www/index.md

 ## Why the Website is needed
 There's a lack of education about the menstrual cycle around the world with statistics showing that 40% of girls feel "confused and unprepared" when they first get their period.
 Current tools that provide assistance to help educate and track cycles exhibit negligence towards data privacy despite 79% of women expressing concern.
-The IMMI Period Tracker has been developed with this in mind as well as a heavier emphasis on educating about the menstrual cycle.
+The IMMI Cycle Tracker has been developed with this in mind as well as a heavier emphasis on educating about the menstrual cycle.

-### Benefits of the IMMI Period Tracker
+### Benefits of the IMMI Cycle Tracker
 #### Health Education and Awareness Benefits:
 - Users gain a better insight into understanding their menstrual cycles.
-- Tracking your information helps recognise symptoms and how they change with the different phases of your cycle.
+- Tracking your information helps recognize symptoms and how they change with the different phases of your cycle.
 - Offers educational resources that may not be accessible to all.
 - Can be used as a teaching tool in schools to educate about menstrual health.

 #### Data Security and Data-Driven Health Information Benefits:
-- Users have control over their data where the their information is only accessed by them.
+- Users have control over their data where their information is only accessed by them.
 - Data is accumulated over a long time increasing the accuracy of pattern recognition
 - Long-term data collection is valuable when tracking overall reproductive health trends.